jh3/overtone-template/resources/leiningen/new/overtone/README.md

 # {{name}}

-This is an Onvertone project designed to ... well, that part is up to you.
+This is an Overtone project designed to ...

 ## Usage